NetickNetworking/NetickDocumentation/articles/2-setting-up-the-game.md

 ## Player Character
 Let's create our player character:
-1. Right click on the hierarchy `3D Object > Capsule`.
+1. Right click on the hierarchy and select `3D Object > Capsule`.
 2. Add `NetworkObject` component.
-3. Rename the file to `PlayerCharacter`.
+3. Rename it to `PlayerCharacter`.

 Adding NetworkObject to a GameObject will give it an identity across the network, so that it's synced.